Standards Satchel

 Satchel Rosetta leverages CASE data to streamline the process of aligning and “cross-aligning” resources to learning standards.
 Our system uses LLM vector encodings of standards and resource metadata to make suggestions for initial alignments; your SME reviews these suggestions and creates alignments with a click of a button.
 To then align to a new framework, Rosetta uses the LLM encodings to generate an “auto-crosswalk” between the standards in the initial and new frameworks, and uses the auto-crosswalk in addition to the resource metadata when making suggestions.
 As you cross-align to each additional framework, Rosetta’s suggestions keep getting more and more accurate.

-Try Rosetta for a month a one-time $1K pilot fee; if it works for your company’s needs, yearly access to Rosetta is $25K, which includes the CASE Network registration fee and allows you to create as many alignments to as many states, frameworks, and items as you wish.
+• Try Rosetta for a one-time $1K pilot fee; if it works for your company’s needs, yearly access to Rosetta is $25K, which includes the CASE Network registration fee mentioned above and allows you to create as many alignments to as many states, frameworks, and items as you wish.

 License Satchel for creating crosswalks and/or managing your own frameworks

 If your company manages your own frameworks, skill spine, crosswalks, or has needs for other competency management functions, you can license your own instance of Satchel from CGLT.
-The cost for ed-tech suppliers is $50K/year, which includes full access to CASE Network and the Rosetta resource alignment system described above.
+The cost for ed-tech suppliers is $50K/year, which includes full access to all our CASE® services and the Rosetta resource alignment system described above.

 Ask us about discounts for your first year of access to any of these services.